 One of the main reasons I went with the Sterling Oak was because it looked like real wood.
 There is a nice texture to this floor and many people are surprised to learn that it is vinyl.

-We installed it right over our concrete floor and I am happy to say that because it is 7mm thick, it feels very nice to walk on.
+We installed it right over our concrete floor and even though it’s only 7mm thick, it feels very nice to walk on.
 It doesn’t feel hollow or cheap when you walk on it.
 It comes with a pre-attached underlayment that is not only comfortable to walk on but also is quiet.

-Note: Flooring looks more brown in the photos – in person it has more of a grey tone.
+Note: Flooring looks browner in the photos – in person it has more of a grey tone.

 This floor was super easy to install!
 My husband and his buddy did it all in one day.